balenaltd/handbook/Travel-&-Expenses-101.md

 ## Is there a limit on the money I can spend on food while I'm traveling?

 In balena, we’re trying to maintain a friendly environment to work in.
 Thus, we have decided not to put a spending limit for employees on food.
 However, let’s not forget that balena is still a startup.
-Just for reference, an amount of 45$ per person is within logical standards (10$ BF, 15$ Lunch, and 20$ Dinner).
+Just for reference, an amount of 45$ per person is within logical standards (10$ Breakfast, 15$ Lunch, and 20$ Dinner).
 This is a sample of goodwill from balena towards its employees that a sensible way of spending money when traveling is embraced.

 On the other hand, please note that all expenses are reviewed and any expense considered not to be reimbursable will be left out.

 For example, if you go out to a restaurant, while you’re on a trip for balena, be as reasonable as possible and spend as much as you would spend if you were paying out of your own pocket.
 That kind of expense will be reimbursed with no problem.

-On the other hand, if you decide to go to the cinema or eat at a 2 Michelin stars awarded restaurant, while you are on a trip for balena, then that expense will not be reimbursed.
+On the other hand, if you decide to go to the cinema or eat at a 2 Michelin star awarded restaurant, while you are on a trip for balena, then that expense will not be reimbursed.

 On a side note, if you're submitting expenses for you and other team members, please don't forget to mention that while submitting your expense report